Janice Suzanne Smith, Ed. D

 Melissa B. Frerking

-As the Vice President, Executive Director of the First Hand Foundation, Melissa Frerking leads an entrepreneurial foundation that is establishing innovative models for a healthier tomorrow.
+During her tenure as the Vice President, Executive Director of the First Hand Foundation, Melissa Frerking led an entrepreneurial foundation that is establishing innovative models for a healthier tomorrow.

 Melissa has developed and deployed population health programs in Kansas City and helped replicate them around the world.
 By creating a range of programs with a preventative approach, working with wider populations in school and community settings, and promoting healthy behaviors, Melissa is empowering individuals to take charge of their health.